 At Harwood Meadows, our mission statement is ‘Giving children roots to grow and wings to fly’ – our curriculum must therefore provide the tools for children to be able to learn by allowing them to master essential skills such as reading, writing and understanding number.
-Using the national curriculum as a starting point, we have designed our curriculum so that it is ambitious, coherently planned, well sequence and is bespoke to the needs of our children.
+Our curriculum focuses on knowledge and skills; using the national curriculum as a starting point, we have designed our curriculum so that it is ambitious, coherently planned, well sequence and is bespoke to the needs of our children.
 In delivering the curriculum, we aim to remove any barriers in order that all children are able to make progress.
 Our curriculum drivers help to shape the learning at Harwood Meadows and these are used to ensure that children have ambitious curriculum opportunities.
-Learning is a change to long-term memory and we have therefore designed our curriculum so that there are opportunities for repetition and consolidation of key knowledge and skills in order that learning is embedded over time.
+Learning is a change to long-term memory and we want our children to know more and remember more.
+We have therefore designed our curriculum so that there are opportunities for repetition and consolidation of key knowledge and skills in order that learning is embedded over time.
 Children learn best when they feel happy and safe and we have therefore developed an environment which reflects this.

 We aim to ensure that all children have a secure understanding of Fundamental British Values, gain an understanding of equal opportunity, are able to celebrate the richness and diversity of the society in which they live and are fully prepared for life as a global citizen.